Code-Institute-Submissions/robinwesterback-creative-hub/README.md

 ## Deployment

-The source code of the website is deployed to Github and the web application is hosted by Heroku.
-They both update automatically on a new commit and push to the master branch of the Github repository.
+This project is stored in a GitHub repository and hosted on Heroku.

+### How to deploy to Github

+1. Click [here](https://github.com/robinwesterback/creative-hub/ "Creative Hub Repository") to get to the projects repository.

+2. Click on 'Settings' to the far right in navigation menu below your repository name.

+3. Scroll down to 'GitHub Pages' and select 'master branch' as the source.

+4. Click save.

+5. The link to the site hosted on GitHub Pages should appear at the top of the section.

-### How to run this project locally
+### How to clone this repository in order to run the code locally on your machine

-1. Use this [link](https://github.com/robinwesterback/creative-hub/ "Creative Hub Repository") to get to the projects repository.
+1. Click [here](https://github.com/robinwesterback/creative-hub/ "Creative Hub Repository") to get to the projects repository.

 2. Click "Clone or Download".